CyberSphinxxx/prisoners-dilemma-simulator/README.md

 # Prisoners Dilemma Simulator

-This Python program simulates the Prisoner's Dilemma game, allowing players to choose between different prisoner strategies (Cooperator, Defector, Revenger).
+This Python program simulates the Prisoner's Dilemma game, allowing players to choose between different prisoner strategies (Cooperator, Defector, Revenger, Tit-for-Tat, Random, and Detective).

 The game runs for a specified number of rounds, with a brief delay between each round, and includes an option to view descriptions of each strategy before starting.

 ## Features

-- **Three Strategies**:
+- **Six Strategies**:
   - **Cooperator**: Always cooperates.
   - **Defector**: Always defects.
   - **Revenger**: Cooperates until the opponent defects, then always defects afterward.
+  - **Tit-for-Tat**: Starts by cooperating, then mimics the opponent's last move.
+  - **Random**: Randomly chooses to cooperate or defect each round.
+  - **Detective**: Alternates between cooperation and defection for the first four rounds, then switches to Tit-for-Tat if the opponent defects; otherwise, it continues to defect.

 - **Point System**:
   - Both prisoners cooperate: +1 point each.
   - One defects while the other cooperates: Defector gets +4 points, cooperator gets 0 points.